It’s a Miracle We Celebrate St. Patrick’s Day

-The St. Patrick’s Day we all know and love looked nothing like what we experience today in its original form.
+The St. Patrick’s Day we all know and love, once looked nothing like what we experience today.
 Hundreds of years ago it was only a humble celebration to commemorate the life and service of St. Patrick, a man who brought Christianity to Ireland.
 A special feast took place to remember his service to Ireland that eventually transformed into parties and the adoption of the color green and anything else that reflected the lush land of luck.

 This special day may never have made it beyond the borders of Ireland if not for the potato famine of 1845.
 Citizens of Ireland spilled through the borders of America in search of food and work.
 As with so many other groups of individuals who were not part of the majority group, the newcomers experienced prejudice and resistance from Americans.